Tanmaypatil123/API-in-python/README.md

-# API-in-python
-This repository for api demo made using python.
+# this repository for projects in python